Christopher M. Finelli is the dean of the Graduate School.

 Regular Admission Students With Deficiencies

 A student whose grades and/or test scores and admissions portfolio are at an acceptable level but who does not have the undergraduate background expected by the academic unit and the Graduate School may be assigned deficiency courses.
-The letter of admission lists the deficiencies that must be completed before the student advances to candidacy.
+The letter of admission will indicate provisional admission, and the program will communicate the deficiencies and completion timeframe.
 It may be required that some or all deficiencies be completed before the student enrolls in specific degree courses.
 Deficiency courses are taken in addition to those normally required for a degree.

 Provisional Admission Students